Financial support during your studies

-- Scholarships available from the first semester.
-Applicants with children and applicants who have completed their secondary education during adulthood are given priority.
+- Scholarships available from the first semester Applicants from a working class background and applicants who have completed their secondary education during adulthood are given priority.
 Contact through the FAU liaison officer, application though the local branch of the unions.
 Scholarships are awarded on the basis of a discussion with the supervisor and scholarships representatives and a recommendation from the selection committee and foundation board.

 Studienstiftung des deutschen Volkes

 - Candidates may be recommended or apply directly by taking a test.
-Direct applications are accepted from hard-working, gifted and talented students in the first and second subject semester, for more information see www.studienstiftung.de/selbstbewerbung.
-Recommendations from head teachers (for school pupils) can submitted before 15 July and recommendations for students from university lecturers can be made at any time.
+High-achieving and committed students in their first and second semester may apply directly .
+Recommendations from head teachers (for school pupils) can be submitted before 15 July and recommendations for students from university lecturers can be made at any time.
 Scholarships are awarded on the basis of a selection seminar which includes an extensive discussion with two members of the selection committee.

 - These scholarships are awarded to refugees and people who have been granted asylum.
 More information is available from Otto-Beneke-Stiftung’s advice centre, Beuthener Str.
 39, 90471 Nürnberg;

 - Kennedy-Allee 105–107, 53175 Bonn, phone: +49 911 406284; www.obs-ev.de.

 Studienförderwerk Klaus Murmann